 If you need assistance with the sign-up process, follow the steps in these guides:

 Creating and editing documents

 There is a basic text editor installed on all Chrome devices.

-For more advanced document creation and editing, there are two online productivity suites of software available: G Suite (Google) and Office Online (Microsoft).
+For more advanced document creation and editing, there are two online productivity suites of software available: Google Docs (Google) and Office Online (Microsoft).